zoranzhao/DeepThings/README.md

   <p>Overview of the DeepThings framework.</p>
 </div>

 This repository includes a lightweight, self-contained and portable C implementation of DeepThings.
-It uses a [NNPACK](https://github.com/digitalbrain79/NNPACK-darknet)-accelerated [Darknet](https://github.com/zoranzhao/darknet-nnpack) as the default inference.
-More information on porting Deepthings with different inference frameworks and platforms can be found below.
+It uses a [NNPACK](https://github.com/digitalbrain79/NNPACK-darknet)-accelerated [Darknet](https://github.com/zoranzhao/darknet-nnpack) as the default inference engine.
+More information on porting DeepThings with different inference frameworks and platforms can be found below.

 ## Platforms
-The current implementation is tested on [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+The current implementation has been tested on [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).

 ## Building
-Edit the configuration file [include/configure.h](https://github.com/zoranzhao/DeepThings/blob/master/include/configure.h) according to your local network parameters, then run:
+Edit the configuration file [include/configure.h](https://github.com/zoranzhao/DeepThings/blob/master/include/configure.h) according to your IoT cluster parameters, then run:
 ```bash
 make clean_all
 make